Homeschool Supply List: Essential Supplies for Every Subject

 • Candle holders and beeswax candles – We light a candle for Morning Time to set the tone.
 The kids can roll these beeswax ones themselves.

-General school use supplies
+General homeschool supplies

 These are the tools we reach for every day.
 The most unpredictable on this list?
 The cookbook holder!
 We use it to hold books open while we are researching or replicating drawings and art.

-Arts and craft supplies
+Arts and crafts supplies for homeschool

 I use these items for art classes, art replications, notebooking pages, and general drawing, painting, and coloring during school.

-Handcraft supplies
+Handcraft supplies for homeschool

-These are my favorite handcrafts to do during read alouds or in the afternoons.
+These are my favorite handcrafts to do during read-alouds or in the afternoons.

-Language, phonics, and handwriting supplies
+Homeschool language, phonics, and handwriting supplies

 These materials are key during learning to read in a multi-sensory way.